 The regulation is designed to safe , smooth and efficient payment settlement and fund transfer ( remittance transfer process) as well as to protect the interest of all parties involved in the transfer.
 Remittance services are subject to Central Bank Oversight.

 Activities on Development of Payment System

 The Central Bank of Myanmar has laid down the policies for developing an efficient, fast, safe and reliable national payment system as its main responsibility.
 In the area of cash payment system, the policies covered three principal aspects, including fulfilling public needs for currency, ensuring that bank notes are fit for circulation, and taking preventive and repressive measures against the circulation of counterfeit currency.
 In the area of non-cash payment system, the policies are focused on minimizing risks and improving efficiency of payment system.

 The Central Bank of Myanmar has planned to upgrade the present manual clearing system to Auto Clearing System and to implement the Banking Network for Electronic Fund Transfer (EFT) and reporting system among the financial institutions since 2007.

-The Central bank of Myanmar has started an electronic data transfer and has implemented Banking Network for Electronic Fund Transfer (EFT) and reporting system among the financial institutions in 2011.
-In order to accelerate the momentum of payment system development in Myanmar, the Payment System Upgrading Committee was organized on October 12, 2010, so as to study and explore the efficient, appropriate and sustainable domestic and international payment systems, new means of payment instruments and to follow the international best practice of the payment system.
+The Central bank of Myanmar has launched an electronic data transfer and has implemented Banking Network for Electronic Fund Transfer (EFT) and reporting system among the financial institutions in 2011.
+In order to accelerate the momentum of payment system development in Myanmar, the Payment System Upgrading Committee was organized on October 12, 2010, so as to study and explore the efficient, appropriate and sustainable domestic and international payment systems, new means of payment instruments and to follow up the international best practice of the payment system.